nsoft/jesterj/code/ingest/README.md

 Release 0.2 is intended to be the minimum usable system.

 ## TODO for 0.3
+ * Solr FTI plugin jar
+ * Execute a plan with data that causes an error, properly adjust statuses in cassandra FTI
  * Cassandra cluster formation (Success here solidifies Cassandra as a persistence solution)
  * Official API/process for user written steps.
  * Support for helper nodes that scale a step or several steps horizontally.
  * Ability to design a plan in web-app.
  * 80% test coverage
- * Actual web site, deploy as github site.
+ * Actual web site, deploy as Github site.
- * Availbility on maven central.
+ * Availability on maven central.

 Release 0.3 is intended to be the first production release for use by folks who dare to tread the bleeding edge.